 46. The Special Rapporteur welcomes the approval given on 18 May 2015 for the plan of action against torture and ill-treatment for 2015/16 by the Interagency Council on Combating Torture and Other Forms of Degrading and Inhuman Treatment or Punishment, which was presented in late February by the Chair of the Parliamentary Committee on Human Rights and Civil Integration.
-The plan involves cooperation between several government agencies, with various objectives: (a) strengthening procedural, legislative and institutional mechanisms against ill-treatment; (b) ensuring effective investigation of all cases of ill-treatment; and (d) training, awareness-raising and capacity-building as integral components of the fight against ill-treatment.
+The plan involves cooperation between several government agencies, with various objectives: (a) strengthening procedural, legislative and institutional mechanisms against ill-treatment; (b) ensuring effective investigation of all cases of ill-treatment; (c) ensuring the defence and rehabilitation of and compensation for victims of ill-treatment; and (d) training, awareness-raising and capacity-building as integral components of the fight against ill-treatment.
 The Special Rapporteur regrets that the latest version of the plan no longer includes the objective of "ensuring effective disclosure to the public of cases of ill-treatment, and prompt, impartial and effective investigation of complaints", but merely provides for "the dissemination of information".